Remember that Zoolander movie scene, where Mugatu brainwashes Derek Zoolander so that he could kill the Malaysian Prime Minister?

 A pragmatic approach, if you find yourself in doubt about including an element to your site or not, don’t.

-The user’s attention is one, and you don’t want it to be pulled away from the action they should complete.
+The user’s attention is one, and you don’t want it to distract from the action they should complete.

-No matter what page of your eCommerce site we are talking about, you should stop including “what looks good” or the “best practices” and start thinking in terms of “what really works” and “tested practices”.
-I know is hard without a proper A/B testing and optimization plan, so if you haven’t started yet, you should have.
+No matter what page of your eCommerce site we are talking about, you should stop including “what looks good” or the “best practices” and start thinking in terms of “what works” and “tested practices.”
+I know it is hard without a proper A/B testing and optimization plan, so if you haven’t started yet, you should have.

 The Rule of ONE

 Your landing page must have a clear purpose, one specific goal.
-If it’s not clear for you it will not be clear for your prospects so think about what is it that you are trying to achieve and execute it the simplest way you can.
-Pages with multiple CTAs and/or lots of product offers can lead to confusion, frustration and abandonment.
+If it’s not clear for you, it will not be apparent to your prospects, so think about what you are trying to achieve and execute it in the most straightforward way.
+Pages with multiple CTAs and lots of product offers can lead to confusion, frustration, and abandonment.

 This Rule of ONE refers to: